PatrickErickson4/DS340AllModelsAndResults/README.md

   ```
   - Step 6: Go into exampleTrainer.ipynb to see the formatting of the model training and testing.

-Feel free to use evalAllModels.ipynb to verify runs. **I also highly recommend you set up a python environment**
+Feel free to use evalAllModels.ipynb to verify runs.

 ### Models
 The following model names in the directory correspond to the following features turned on or off in our ablation study (note all have an extra dense layer):